Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 However, even though you may know your dog has kennel cough, you might be unsure about what to do next or how to protect your pet against future occurrences of ITB.

 In the following interview, Dr. Cathy tells you more about the symptoms and causes of kennel cough as well as how it is treated and prevented.
-All questions were asked by Donna Cosmato in an email interview on 1/27/2013.

-What is the Kennel Cough Virus?
+What Is the Kennel Cough Virus?

 Dr. Cathy: The tricky thing about kennel cough is it’s not just one agent causing the disease.
 It starts out with one of two viruses causing a cough.
 When dogs get really sick, a bacterial infection is making the dog worse.